10 Things I Wish I’d Known Before Becoming a Freelance English TeacherBy Krzl Light Nuñes

 Before I tell you the lessons I’ve learned, let’s talk about the benefits of going freelance.
 Being my own boss means being at the wheel of everything.
 I can set my own rates, choose the books I want to use, develop my teaching methods, and even arrange special classes to make learning more fun!
 For example, a student and I once decided to have the class over burgers and fries, and we used that opportunity to talk about food in English!

 The challenges of being a teacherpreneur

-Despite these perks, however, there are things that you have to let go and soon master by yourself as an English teacher.
+Despite these perks, however, there are some difficult things that you have to master by yourself as an English teacher.
 For starters, you become your own support system; you solely obtain materials, handle matters, and troubleshoot if necessary!
 You also jump in on the business side – you have to find students, market your classes, and be in charge of financial transactions yourself.

 Top things I wish I had done before becoming an independent ESL teacher

 I have told myself many times, “I should have done this or that,” as part of my self-learning experience.
 Wondering what those lessons I’ve learned are?
 I’m happy to share 10 things I wish I’d known to do before shifting from being an employee to being a freelance teacher on my own.